Five including Jt Drug Controller arrested for alleged bribery to favour Biocon Biologics' insulin jab | Law-Order

 Besides Reddy and Kumar, the CBI has also taken into custody Dinesh Dua, director at Synergy Network India Private Limited, who allegedly gave Reddy Rs 4 lakh bribe, Guljit Sethi, an alleged conduit of Biocon Biologics, as well as Assistant Drug Inspector Animesh Kumar in the case.

-They were arrested after necessary paperwork and would be produced before the special court soon, they said.
+They were arrested after necessary paperwork and would be produced before a special court soon, they said.

 The CBI has booked all the five accused under IPC sections of criminal conspiracy, cheating, forgery and corruption.